+higher pay.
+The federal government, along with states that haven't already done so, should increase the minimum wage and adopt paid sick days requirements, paid leave programs and predictable scheduling laws.
+The Georgia legislature should pass the Family Care Act to allow workers with paid sick days to use them for family caregiving.
 As Election Day draws nearer, we should be thinking hard about our priorities as a nation.
 Reducing poverty and the high costs of being poor clearly should be a top priority.
 The evidence from 2015 shows that proven anti-poverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out poverty, reducing the costs associated with poverty and building family economic security.
 Other research and common sense tell us that child care, by helping parents to work and helping children to develop and thrive, can spur poverty reductions over two generations.
-But as overall poverty and child poverty rates in New Hampshire remain higher than in 2007, before the Great Recession, 36 we must invest more to reduce the burden of poverty even further, and for more Granite Staters.
-And if we are concerned about trapping people in poverty, we need to maintain strong protections against harmful practices and state policies that place unnecessary burdens and requirements on low-income people and aim to keep them down.

-This report was prepared by Every Child Matters in New Hampshire and the Coalition on Human Needs.
+But as overall poverty and child poverty rates in Georgia remain higher than in 2007, before the Great Recession, we must invest more to reduce the burden of poverty even further, and for more Georgians.
+And if we are concerned about trapping people in poverty, we need to maintain strong protections against harmful practices like predatory lending that prey on low-income people and aim to keep them down.
+This report was prepared by 9to5 Georgia and the Coalition on Human Needs.